nuxeo/nuxeo-drive/docs/deployment.md

 You will also need to install the Qt4 library, using HomeBrew:

-	brew install qt4
-	# if the previous command fails, try this one:
-	brew install cartr/qt4/qt
+	brew install cartr/qt4/qt-webkit@2.3

 #### GNU/Linux

-You will also need to install the Qt4 qmake tool:
+You will also need to install the Qt4 qmake tool and the Qt4 library:

-	apt install qt4-make
+	apt install qt4-make libqt4-dev libqtwebkit-dev
+	# For debug version only
+	apt install libqt4-dbg libqtwebkit4-dbg

 ## Windows